suxess-it/kubriX/README.md

-# Test kubrix with GitHub Codespaces
+# Test kubriX with GitHub Codespaces

+You can create a kubriX test environment by starting a GitHub Codespace in your browser.
+With that you have your own kubriX test environment within minutes without any installations on your local machine.

 ## To fork or not to fork